 Overcoming VR Adoption Hurdles

-- A funding chasm of XXX emerged between VR Content and Hardware before 2016
+- A funding chasm of emerged between VR Content and Hardware before 2016

 - This gap has stultified the collaborative synergy that historically underpins technology adoption